lvm/docker-latex/README.md

 # docker-latex

 A container for [LaTeX](https://latex-project.org/), a document preparation system for high-quality typesetting.
+This container installs `texlive-full` which should cover almost everything needed to build a document without much fuss.

 # how to